Top Ten Guide - Best 29" Mountain Bike Tires

 Purchase:

+The Geax Sturdy was one of my dark horse favorite tires to suggest but I want to put another Maxxis option back on the list.
+I think not suggesting a DHF for riders looking for a great aggressive trail and enduro tire is a mistake.

-If you’re looking to buy some Geax Sturdy 29’s online, I suggest purchasing them from Amazon.
+If you’re still looking to buy some Geax Sturdy 29’s online, I suggest purchasing them from Amazon.

 Kenda Nevegal 29